-- To Understand the concept of energy transmission through mechanical, electrical and electromagnetic form. - To Analyze the use of PN Junction Diode and BJT for signal conditioning. - To apply the working principle of PN Junction Diode and BJT for the design of basic Digital Logic. - To analyze the working and characteristics of Special Purpose Semiconductor Electronic Devices.
+- To understand the concept of energy transmission through mechanical, electrical and electromagnetic form. - To analyze the use of PN Junction Diode and BJT for signal conditioning. - To apply the working principle of PN Junction Diode and BJT for the design of basic Digital Logic. - To analyze the working and characteristics of Special Purpose Semiconductor Electronic Devices.

-PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO2 Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO3 Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO4 Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PSO1 Design and develop cost effective, secure, reliable IT, network and web based solutions with professional expertise in the domains including banking and healthcare and communications.
+PO4.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.